 So you decided to build an outdoor kitchen, but don't know where to start.
 Some of the best outdoor kitchens are as functional as an indoor kitchen.
-Depending on your available space, you may want to include many components and conveniences typically found in indoor kitchens – more storage, more refrigeration capabilities, a sink, and even a pizza oven.
+Depending on your available space, you may want to include many components and conveniences typically found in indoor kitchens – more storage, more refrigeration capabilities, a sink, a pizza oven, plus an outdoor TV and furniture.
 Check out our helpful guide below to assist you in deciding exactly what you need to get started.
 Whether you go with the basic outdoor package, or you decide to go beyond the basics and add some additional components listed down the page, we can help make your dream a reality.
 For your convenience, make sure to download our handy outdoor kitchen package checklist to easily save your choices.Shop All Outdoor Kitchen Equipment

 Download Our Handy Outdoor Kitchen Checklist

 Along with a built-in gas grill, the most popular items customers are building into their outdoor kitchens are access doors, followed by a side burner, a refrigerator and a trash bin.
 Access doors are a must for access to gas plumbing connections.
 Some customers add a door/drawer combo under the grill instead of access doors to gain some enclosed storage drawers for their utensils, gloves, cleaning supplies, etc. A side burner is great for sauteing veggies, heating your baked beans or really anything that you might normally use your indoor stove for.
 A refrigerator is super convenient to have by your grill to keep you from running back in the house to get another beer or cold beverage, or the mayo/mustard.
 Finally, a roll out or tilt out trash bin keeps your trash can handy when you need it and then roll it back inside the island to keep the flies away.
 Island vent panels are a necessary safety requirement, and should be considered part of the basic package.